Twipped/InterviewThis/README.md

 - What are your expectations for how many productive hours a developer will have per day?

-##Company
+## Company

+- Is your company currently profitable?

 - What's the biggest change your group has gone through in the last year?

 - If I get the job, how do I earn a "gold star" on my performance review?
 What are the key accomplishments you'd like to see in this role over the next year?

--	About which competitor are you most worried?
+- Which competitor are you most worried about?

 - How does sales / operations / technology / marketing / finance work around here?
 (I.e., groups other than the one you're looking to work in.)

 - What's one thing that's key to this company's success that somebody from outside the company wouldn't know about?

 - How did you get your start in this industry?
 Why do you stay?

--	What are your group's best and worst working relationships with other groups in the company?

 - What keeps you up at night?
 What's your biggest worry these days?

--	What's the timeline for making a decision on this position?
-When should I get back in touch with you?
+- What is your biggest complaint about the company?

--	If we have a very successful 2016, what would that look like?
+- If we have a very successful year, what would that look like?
 What will have happened over the next 12 months?
 How does this position help achieve that?

--	What's your (or my future boss') leadership style?

 - How does the company / my future boss do performance reviews?
 How do I make the most of the performance review process to ensure that I'm doing the best I can for the company?

 - What information is shared with the employees (revenues, costs, operating metrics)?
-Is this an open-book shop, or do you play it closer to the vest?
-How is information shared?
-How do I get access to the information I need to be successful in this job?
+  - Is this an open-book shop, or do you play it closer to the vest?
+  - How is information shared?
+  - How do I get access to the information I need to be successful in this job?

-- How many non-developer staff members does the company have?

-- Who is your healthcare provider?
+- Who is your health-care provider?

 - What percentage of insurance does your company pay?

-- Is your company currently profitable?
+- Does your company provide maternal/parental leave?

+- Will the company pay for training programs / certifications / conferences?
+What is the approval process like?

+- What is the company policy with regards to side projects?
+Am I allowed to work on my own sites?

+## Diversity

+- What percentage of the company is non-male?

+- What percentage of the company is non-white?

+- What percentage of the company is LGBTQ?

+- What percentage of the company is non-development staff?

+## Open Source

+- Do you use open source libraries?
+    - Are you aware of the licensing on those libraries?

 - Does your company release open source code?

+- Does your company contribute to (or encourage their developers to contribute to) open source libraries?

 - What is your company policy with regards to me releasing open source code (personal projects)?
 If there is an approval process, how lengthy is it?

-- What is your company policy with regards to side projects?
-Am I allowed to work on my own sites?

-- Do I own the code I make in my own time on my own hardware?
+- Do I own the code I make in my own time on my own hardware, or does the company claim it as theirs?

-- Will the company pay for training programs / certifications / conferences?
-What is the approval process like?